NervanaSystems/ngraph-python/doc/proposals/op_containers.md

 syntax easy enough to work with.
 We can consider the addressing of input/output arguments as *DECISION 1 (D1)*.

-Now we must diverge from functions as we know them in most programming languages because with computational graphs, it is commonly the case that we only care about a subset of outputs (and thus inputs) for a given container.
-Consider C4 (batchnorm) where computation one wishes to do at training time is different than at test time for the same logical functionality.
+To make this model a little more flexible we introduce the notion of a container's `ports`.
+We have already witnessed two types of ports so far: input and output ports.
+They simply refer to some type of handle of a container (in this case, data input and output handles).
+Input and output ports are a natural place for tensor-like attributes to belong such as axes, shape information, striding, etc.

-I believe that this need can be handled by adding _computations_ to containers as named handles to subsets of outputs of that container.
+We can also consider another container port type: a `control` port.
+A control port is a handle to reason about a set of side-effecting computations that can occur inside a container.
+Thus a BatchNorm container would have a single output port (the input tensor after normalization) but have one control ports for the updates to its internal state during training.
+Then when a user or framework executed this layer during training, it would request the output (for the next block in the dataflow graph) and then execute the training control port to update its state.
+This way the ordering between dataflow computations and side effecting computations _can_ be explicitly controlled (and defaults can be applied otherwise) and reasoned about independently (such as weight reinitialization etc).

 Also because of we need to reason about side effects (C2 or imperative mutations if you aren't a functional programming person), these computations can include subsets of ops as well.
 ```
-       Computations
+       Control ports

      (train)  (inference)
          +       +
          |       |
       +-----------------+
       |  |       v      |
-      |  |       1      +-->  1
+      |  | side effect  +-->  1
       |  |              |
 +----->  |              +-->  2
       |  v              |
-      | (2 & 3)         +-->  3
+      | side effect     +-->  3
       |                 |
       +-----------------+
 ```
-And finally, computations have metadata in the form of string key value pairs.
+And finally, computations have attributes/metadata in the form of string key value pairs.
 This metadata is understood to apply to all children (which will be explained shortly) recursively.
 Examples include:
 - `debug: true`
 - `model_name: adversarial`